mhbxyz/mhbxyz.github.io/content/en/essays/the-collapse-of-rationality-through-the-denial-of-necessary-truths.md

 ---

 ## III.
-Aaron Ra’s Statements: A Breakdown
+Aron Ra’s Statements: A Breakdown
-Aaron Ra’s two central assertions are:
+Aron Ra’s two central assertions are:

 1. “Two plus two can equal five depending on higher values of five.”
 2. “I cannot point to even one thing being necessarily true.”